 Dealing with grumpy children!Posted 30th January, 2020

-Whether you have a grumpy child a lot of the time, sometimes, or just occasionally, it’s true to say that the January gloom doesn’t help anything.
+Whether you have grumpy children a lot of the time, sometimes, or just occasionally, it’s true to say that the January gloom doesn’t help anything.

 But what can you do?
 It’s exhausting to feel like you are constantly trying to ‘pep’ your little ones up, or deal with their surly, sometimes rude attitude.
 Chances are they are too young to really express their feelings, so behaviour patterns give us an insight into how they are feeling.